 If you have don’t have a pool but long to splash...

 Stock Tank pools aren't an easy addition, but they’re a cheaper and less complicated option than putting in an actual pool or buying a jacuzzi.
 If you’re handy or have someone in your household who is, it may be worth trying.
-As seen above in the backyard of home bloggers Dana and David Morris, these trendy tubs are going big in 2020.
+As seen above in the backyard of home bloggers Dana and David Morris, these trendy tubs are going big.

 Don’t forget to buy chemicals: Untreated water is a party for breeding mosquitos.
 Chlorine and shock will help your pool stay clean, clear and bug-free.
 This piece does a great job of explaining how to install a filter in a galvanized pool and breaks down everything you'll need to maintain it.